 The device is designed with versatility in mind.
 It’s an excellent choice for boat fishing, ice fishing, and shore fishing.
 With the user-friendly interface and affordable price, the device is a real treat for beginners.

-We can safely conclude that fish finder under $500 feature advanced navigation and detection technologies.
+We can safely conclude that fish finders under $500 feature advanced navigation and detection technologies.
 Some of the models support live mapping, creating waypoints, and creating tracks.
 Some make use of the external GPS systems and can load maps and software for easy navigation.

 The features that these models bring to you are sufficient for recreational fishing.
 Although the expensive models come with wide and high-resolution displays and advanced Sonar technologies, they are designed for professionals.
 Moreover, wireless data sharing and built-in WiFi features enable you to share and load data to and from various sources.